gallochris/people/_posts/2014-11-09-samuel-hulick.md

 ---
 layout: post
 title: Samuel Hulick
-preview: Onboarding is getting people from point A to point B in their lives.
+preview: It's about what your product lets people do.
 link: User Onboarding
 ---